-As at 30 June 2014 there were 353 members (2013: 399 members) of the Company.
+As at 30 June 2015 there were 359 members (2014: 353 members) of the Company.

-In accordance with the Company's Memorandum and Articles of Association, each member of the Company has a maximum liability of \$20 in the event of the Company being wound up while he/she is a member (or within one year after he/she ceases to be a member) for payment of the debts and liabilities of the Company contracted before he/she ceased to be a member.
+In accordance with the Company's Constitution, each member of the Company has a maximum liability of \$20 in the event of the Company being wound up while he/she is a member (or within one year after he/she ceases to be a member) for payment of the debts and liabilities of the Company contracted before he/she ceased to be a member.